carlytaylor0017/diamond_dataset/README.md

 # diamond_dataset
-# Building a linear regression and random forest model to predict prices of diamonds
+# Application of random forest regression and comparison of performance to multiple linear regression in modeling the prices of diamonds
 ## Carly Wolfbrandt

 ### Table of Contents